 Wednesday, 15 April 2015

 If you are the customer, go with the first option (NONE).
 You are already not relying on certificates anyway.
-You are already doing what is necessary and more reliable with shipments that you receive.
-If you are not, you need to start doing what is necessary and helpful.
+You are doing what is more reliable than submitted audit certificates with shipments that you receive - your receiving inspections and testing.
+If you are not, you need to start doing these because they are always necessary and helpful.
 The certificate does not help in that regard.
 Have you ever accepted a defective shipment on the shipper's argument about having an elite or the like certificate?

 Saturday, 4 April 2015